probablyalexzhu/probablyalexzhu.github.io/content/about/index.md

 ![Bird That Carries You Over A Disproportionately Small Gap](bird.png "&quot;Bird That Carries You Over A Disproportionately Small Gap&quot; from Undertale that inspired my online avatar")

 I care about doing meaningful, ethical work for the world.
-Other than coding, I love reading about philosophy, psychology, and the environment.
-In my free time, I like to debate, play tennis and frisbee, and make music.
-Feel free to reach out about anything!
+Other than coding, I love reading philosophy and sci-fi, competitive debating, tennis, and producing music.
+Feel free to reach out any way about anything!

 ## Latest Coding Jams 🎧
 {{< spotify type="track" id="6VoIBz0VhCyz7OdEoRYDiA" width="100%" height="100" >}}